jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 #### Packer Build File
 Let's explore the Packer build file, `linux-server.pkr.hcl`, which is the set of instructions used by Packer for performing the deployment.
 It's what ties everything else together.

-This one is kind of complex so we'll take it a block or two at a time.
+This one is kind of complex, so we'll take it a block or two at a time.

 It starts by setting the required minimum version of Packer and identifying what plugins (and versions) will be used to perform the build.
-I'm using the [Packer plugin for Proxmox](https://github.com/hashicorp/packer-plugin-proxmox) for executing the build on Proxmox (*duh*), and the [Packer SSH key plugin](https://github.com/ivoronin/packer-plugin-sshkey) to simplify handling of SSH keys (we'll see how in the next block).
+I'm using the [Packer plugin for Proxmox](https://github.com/hashicorp/packer-plugin-proxmox) for executing the build on Proxmox, and the [Packer SSH key plugin](https://github.com/ivoronin/packer-plugin-sshkey) to simplify handling of SSH keys (we'll see how in the next block).

 ```hcl
 # torchlight! {"lineNumbers":true}